KatieMalone-Miller/white-tara/README.md

 # white-tara
-Implicit Association Test for women in Computing
+Implicit Association Test for Women in Computing